csutton4evcc/stem103final/README.md

 Here's some example code that may help you create your final project.

-As a reminder, you may NOT copy this code for any project you complete.
+As a reminder, you may NOT copy this code for your own project.

 Seeing this code work can be accomplished in several ways!